alessandrolandi/rle/README.md

 # nyuenc
 Run-length Encoding with Thread Pools

-Could be furher optimized using linked lists
-Doesn't handle if there are more than 255 characters in a row
+Could be furher optimized using linked lists.
+Doesn't handle if there are more than 255 characters in a row.

-./nyuenc [-j #] input.txt
+Usage: ./nyuenc [-j #] input.txt